 CENTER FOR THEATRE PRODUCTIONThe total destruction of the rehearsal and production spaces in the lower levels of 615 Texas necessitated the construction of new facilities.
 In November 2002, the Alley unveiled its new “Center for Theatre Production.”
 This project was accelerated in reaction to the devastation wrought by Allison.
 A five-story, 75,000-square-foot “theatre-making laboratory in the sky,” the Center is located fourteen stories above downtown Houston.
 One of the largest production facilities of any theatre in the United States, the Center includes spacious rooms with 56-foot ceilings for creating sets, costumes and props, three new rehearsal studios, the Alley’s artistic, production and administrative offices, as well as a boardroom, staff cantina, script library and archive.

-At its opening, Alley Artistic Director Gregory Boyd announced that "this new Center will attract the most talented actors, artists and theatre professionals to Houston.”
+At its opening, Gregory Boyd (Retired Artistic Director) announced that "this new Center will attract the most talented actors, artists and theatre professionals to Houston.”

 Today, the Alley is the only major Houston performing arts company that owns its building.
 The building houses the Patricia Peckinpaugh Hubbard stage, which features a unique thrust stage, and seats 824, and the Hugo V. Neuhaus Stage, seating 310 (see below “What’s in a Name?”) and which can be configured as either a thrust stage or as an arena - a tribute to Nina Vance whose early productions were always performed with the audience on four sides.